Looking for a unique, handmade and beautiful Christmas / Yule / Winter Solstice gift for someone who loves Glastonbury?

 Apparently “Star Child Avalonian Incense is dedicated to the realm of myths and legends, of magic and enchantment.
 Enter a world between the worlds and a time outside time where dragons roam and fairies play…” Crikey, and I thought it just smelt nice….

-The Star Child website also features the iconic Goddess sculptures of Phillipa Bowers.
+You can also find the iconic Goddess sculptures of Phillipa Bowers in Glastonbury.
 You’ll have seen these all around Glastonbury, there’s one in the garden of Rainbow’s End Cafe.

 Christmas if of course a time of Peace and Goodwill to all, so a Glastonbury Unity Candle would make a very appropriate gift for almost anyone.
 They are “Infused with the nature of Glastonbury – flowers, herbs and trees, including the world-famous Glastonbury Holy Thorn – your 12″ x 2″ candle is an exact replica of the Mother Candle which travels to community events of every kind”.
 They burn for 60 hours and cost £13.29 including first class postage.